losizm/little-security/README.md

 ```

 ### User and Group Permissions

-Although their usage is not mandated, utilities are provided for creating user
-and group permissions.

 A user permission is created with `UserPermission`.
 There's no implementing
 class: It's just a factory.
 It constructs a permission with a specially